What this page is based on

 Check the tax within your full buying budget

-Run the calculator to estimate SDLT, LBTT or LTT alongside deposit and the other upfront costs buyers face.
+Run the true cost of buying a house calculator to estimate SDLT, LBTT or LTT alongside deposit, legal fees, surveys and the other upfront costs buyers face.

 Questions buyers usually ask